Katie Rinderle: Responses to termination

 Rinderle's attorney Craig Goodmark stated, "Teachers are censoring themselves because they don't know what is and what isn't a divisive concept...
 Students are missing out on discussions because of that, and the classroom is going to be fundamentally altered because of the censorship rules."

 The author of My Shadow is Purple, Scott Stuart, responded to the case, arguing that Rinderle's termination is an example of "how much more interested the school system in the US is in playing politics than they are in educating kids."

 The president of the Cobb County Association of Educators, Jeff Hubbard, said of Rinderle's case that "It's very chilling in the fact that teachers now are having to watch what they say on anything because if one person gets offended and runs to the right people; that person can lose their career."

+Rinderle was teaching at Midtown International School as administrator and manager of devices, until the school closed on April 3, 2026.